NBISweden/AGAT/README.md

 It has the power to check, fix, pad missing information (features/attributes) of any kind of gtf and gff to create complete, sorted and standardised gff3 format.
 The GTF/GFF formats are 9-column text formats used to describe and represent genomic features.
 The formats have quite evolved since 1997, and despite well-defined specifications existing nowadays they have a great flexibility allowing holding wide variety of information.
 This flexibility has a drawback aspect, there is an incredible amount of flavour of the formats, that can result in problems when using downstream programs.
+For a complete overview of the formats have a look at [this page](https://github.com/NBISweden/GAAS/blob/master/annotation/CheatSheet/gxf.md).

-Some example what can be performed using AGAT:
+Some example **what AGAT can do**:
-  * standardised any GTF/GFF file into a comprehensive GFF3 format (script with `agat_sp`prefix).
+  * standardise any GTF/GFF file into a comprehensive GFF3 format (script with `agat_sp`prefix).
     * add missing parent features (e.g. gene and mRNA if only CDS/exon exist).
     * add missing features (e.g. exon and UTR).
     * add missing mandatory attributes (i.e. ID, Parent).